Affiliate links on Android Authority may earn us a commission. Learn more.

 How to separate first and last name in Excel

 You can use Excel for so much more than formulas and data management.
 It’s also an excellent way to manage your contacts.
-When you import all your contacts from another source, you’ll likely have a first and last name in a single cell.
-There’s nothing wrong with that, but separating the two can help you organize them better.
+You’ll likely have a first and last name in a single cell when you import all your contacts from another source.
+There’s nothing wrong with that, but separating the two can help you organize and filter them better.
 Here are the steps to separate first and last names in Excel.

 To separate first and last names in Excel, highlight your list of names and select Text to columns.
 In the pop-up window, choose Delimited and select Space from the options.
 Once finished, Excel should separate all first and last names into different columns.